2016 State Contest Update

 Senior Division (14 & over)

-The Senior contest will consist of Retail ID’s, seven or eight classes of cuts and/or carcasses, and two sets of questions (no oral reasons).
+The Senior contest will consist of Retail ID’s, seven or eight classes of cuts and/or carcasses, two sets of questions, and two sets of oral reasons(at least one will be a carcass class).
 The winning senior team is eligible to compete at the National 4-H Meats Judging Contest at Kansas State University in Manhattan, KS (November).
 The second place team may compete in the Western Nationals in Denver, CO (January).